patarapolw/polv/_post/2021/03/parsing-markdown.md

 ## Isolated CSS styling, and reusable components

-With the power of Shadow DOM, CSS is not penetrated to the outside.
+With the power of [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), CSS is not penetrated to the outside.
 (But JavaScript still do.)

+It is used in [WebComponents, and I made one too](https://github.com/patarapolw/make-html/blob/master/packages/x-card/index.js).

 ## Web enabled, with server-side enhancements